-Life As a Branch or Department Financial Manager: What Do They Do?
+Daily Life Of a Branch or Department Financial Manager

 - Establish procedures for custody or control of assets, records, loan collateral, or securities to ensure safekeeping.

-What Skills Do You Need to Work as a Branch or Department Financial Manager?
+What a Branch or Department Financial Manager Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.